Autism Spectrum Disorder and Haircuts: How to Make the Experience Easier for Your Child

 2. Use Positive Reinforcement

 Reward progress with praise, snacks, favorite toys, or screen time.
 Positive reinforcement creates a strong association between haircuts and pleasant experiences.
+For more ideas, explore our guide on helping your child manage their emotions.

 3. Use Comfort Items